Preschool & Elementary Summer Day Camps FAQ’s

 Who is running/supervising camp?

-Our Children & Family Minister, Michaela Putnam-Kwon, directly supervises camp during the summer.
+Our Children & Family Minister, Michaela Silvis, directly supervises camp during the summer.
 She is outside monitoring the workshops and supporting camper needs as they arise.
-Alongside our Children & Family Minister is our Associate Camp Director, Ryan McGowan, who will be providing hands-on supervision and support of all campers.
-Prior to camp, Michaela, Ryan, Senior Pastor Meredith Keseley, and Associate Pastor Kelsey Kresse, will run trainings with both our college-aged and high school interns to prepare them for camp leadership.
+Prior to camp, Michaela, Pastor Meredith Keseley, and Pastor Kelsey Kresse, will run trainings with both our college-aged and high school interns to prepare them for camp leadership.

-During our Preschool Camps (running May 27 through June 13) we have a staff of college-aged interns who take on a handful of different roles from workshop teachers to cabin leaders.
+During our Preschool Camps we have a staff of college-aged interns who take on a handful of different roles from workshop teachers to cabin leaders.
 Each cabin will be supervised by 2-3 college students or graduates.
-Our Elementary Camps (running June 17 through July 26) have even more supervision with the addition of our High School (10-12th grade) Abiding Fellows who become our cabin leaders.
-Finally, we run a Counselor-in Training for rising 7-9th grade students who accompany our campers as helpers.
+Our Elementary Camps have even more supervision with the addition of our High School (10-12th grade) Abiding Fellows who become our cabin leaders.
+Finally, we run a Counselor-in Training for rising 7-9th grade students who accompany our college students as “teacher’s assistants”.
 This looks like 1-2 college-aged interns, 1-2 Abiding Fellows and 1-2 Counselors-in-Training supervising and supporting each cabin.

 What does my camper need to bring to camp?